cuongchau93/kirillvasiltsov.com/posts/contributing-to-gatsby-issue-20699.md

   - programming
 ---

-[Last time](https://www.kirillvasiltsov.com/writing/contributing-to-gatsby-issue-21311/) I wrote about fixing `gatsby-transformer-remark`, which failed to properly count words (and time-to-read) problem in Chinese and Japanese languages.
+[Last time](https://www.kirillvasiltsov.com/writing/contributing-to-gatsby-issue-21311/) I wrote about fixing `gatsby-transformer-remark`, which failed to properly count words (and time-to-read) in Chinese and Japanese languages.

 Today I'm going to tell you about another contribution to [Gatsby](https://www.gatsbyjs.org/) that I made earlier this year.